pietromandracci/gnuplot_manager/README.rst

 >>> from gnuplot_manager import *

-.. note:: If you are using this module together with matplotlib, e.g. during an ipython session opened with the *--pylab* option, it is recommended to import *gnuplot_manager* in its own namespace (using one of the two first methods listed above) to prevent any conflict with matplotlib functions and variable names.
+.. note:: If you are using this module together with matplotlib, e.g. during an ipython session opened with the *--pylab* option, it is recommended that you import *gnuplot_manager* in its own namespace (using one of the two first methods listed above) to prevent any conflict with matplotlib functions and variable names.
 Efforts have been made to avoid the use of names that could